Amelia Lewsham: Life

 Her new owner, Burnet, ran a shop in London and he toured the country with Lewsham, charging customers a shilling to see the unusual girl.
 Burnet showed her to both the Royal Society and the Royal Family and whilst touring she was baptised "Amelia Harleguin" in April 1766.
 Empowered by the baptism Lewsham left her owner and began exhibiting herself.
 Amelia married and had six children with a man named Lewsham or Newsham.

 Eleven years later she was seen by Olaudah Equiano in London.
 In 1795 she was being exhibited by Thomas Hall in Finsbury Square and possibly at Bartholomew Fair.
 Souvenir coins were minted by W. Lutwtyche of Birmingham.
-One side of the coin showed Lewsham with message "MRS. NEWSHAM THE WHITE NEGRESS".
-The obverse said "The First Artist in Europe for Preserving Birds Beasts" and "T.Hall Citty Road near Finsbury Square London 1795" An Alternate obverse recorded that Thomas Hall was exhibiting Amelia at the "Curiosity House" on City Road.
+The obverse of the coin showed Lewsham with the legend "MRS. NEWSHAM THE WHITE NEGRESS".
+The reverse read "The First Artist in Europe for Preserving Birds Beasts &c." and "T. Hall Citty Road near Finsbury Square London 1795".
+An alternative reverse recorded that Thomas Hall was exhibiting Amelia at the "Curiosity House" on City Road.

 Lewsham probably died in the UK but the date is not known.